top of page

 In some children, exposure to these foods may trigger eczema flare-ups, hives, vomiting, or other allergic symptoms.
 However, not every child with eczema has a food allergy, and unnecessary food avoidance can sometimes lead to nutritional concerns.

-At our clinic, we carefully evaluate children with eczema and suspected food allergies using appropriate allergy testing and clinical history.
 When a true food allergy is identified, we help families develop a clear management plan so children can stay safe, healthy, and well nourished.

 If your child has persistent eczema or reactions after eating foods such as milk or eggs, an allergy evaluation may help determine whether a food allergy is contributing to their symptoms.